One

 These are not people who have the interest of Hollingdean residents at heart.

 It is important that every resident is able to form and share their own opinion in the survey if they should so wish.
-Please do not be fooled by these fliers: the facts they quote are easily demonstratable as false, and the people putting them there do not have your best interst in mind.
+Please do not be fooled by these fliers: the facts they quote are easily demonstrable as false, and the people putting them there do not have your best interest in mind.
 Only their own.

 https://consultations.brighton-hove.gov.uk/parking/hollingdean/